-This classic sausage gravy recipe is full of flavor with a rich, creamy milk sauce, perfectly flavored sausage, and added seasonings.
-Pour it over fresh, hot biscuits and you’ll have your friends asking for this recipe!
+Our sausage gravy recipe is a classic that’s been handed down through generations of our family.
+With just five simple ingredients and 20 minutes, you’ll have our favorite Southern breakfast on your table.
+It’s full of flavor with a rich cream sauce, perfectly flavored sausage, and seasonings.
+Pour it over fresh, hot biscuits and you’ll have everyone asking for this recipe.

 Sausage Gravy, better known as biscuits and gravy, is a staple southern classic breakfast dish.
 It is made up of an incredibly easy to make homemade sausage gravy with simple ingredients that you normally have on hand that is then poured over nice hot biscuits.
 It screams good old southern home cooking.